UrbanTide/URQL/README.md

 - `sort(+|-propertyA,+|-propertyB,...) ` - Sorts by the given property/properties in order specified by the prefix (+ for ascending, - for descending)
 - `select(property,property,...) ` - Trims each object down to the set of properties defined in the arguments
 - `limit(numberOfRecords,offset) ` - Returns the given range of objects from the result set (numberOfRecords = how many records should be returned, offset = how many records should be skipped; to return a stream of all records call 'limit(-1)'.)
+The 'limit' operator can only be used for the first 10,000 records (you chose limit and offset)

 ### Others
 - `format(ouputFormat) ` - Sets the output format - valid values are 'json' (default) and 'csv' (comma separated text file).